IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 **Explanation**: If a postman receives a 301 or 302 response code for a POST request, it automatically redirects to the GET request for the same call.
 The {{site.data.keyword.mobilepushshort}} service requires the website to be accessed with the `https` protocol, rather than `http`.

-**User response**: It is recommended that you try connecting to the website using `https`, from the browser.
+**User response**: It is recommended that you try connecting to the website by using `https`, from the browser.

 ### Internal server error occurred.
 Please contact admin.
 (Internal error code: PUSHD102E)
 {: #troubleshooting_notification_internal}